e33io/jwm-install/README.md

 - Base set of apps for a ready-to-use desktop session
 - HiDPI or standard HD scaling setup option
 - Device specific optimizations for desktop, laptop or VM devices
+- Polybar for system bar and app tray
 - 18 system theme options (15 dark and 3 light)
 - 3 Rofi style options (dmenu, floating and panel)
 - Inter and [SovranMono](https://github.com/e33io/sovran-fonts) fonts